Scott D. Tingle: Expedition 54/55

 In May 2016 he was assigned to the crew of ISS Expedition 53/54, as flight engineer for both expeditions, alongside Russian cosmonauts Aleksandr Skvortsov and Ivan Vagner.
 The trio was scheduled to launch in September 2017 aboard Soyuz MS-06.
 Although due to a Russian decision to reduce the number of crew members aboard the Russian Orbital Segment until the launch of their long delayed Nauka laboratory module, Vagner was removed from Skvortosv and Tingle's crew.
 This resulted in Tingle being moved from the "Flight Engineer-2" position on the Soyuz to the much more systems intensive "Flight Engineer-1" position, this resulted in Tingle needing more time to train for his flight so he and Skvortsov were pushed back to ISS Expedition 54/55, they were joined by JAXA astronaut Norishige Kanai.
 The ISS-54/55 crew changed one more time when Skvortsov was pushed back to a later flight due to a temporary medical condition and replaced with cosmonaut Anton Shkaplerov.

 Shkaplerov, Tingle, and Kanai launched on board Soyuz MS-07 on 17 December 2017 07:21 UTC.
 Originally they were planned to rendezvous with the ISS in just six hours, although due to NASA wanting the launch to be advanced by ten days from December 27 the spacecraft was reverted to the older two-day rendezvous scheme.
 The three safely arrived aboard the ISS on December 19 and joined the Expedition 54 crew.

 On January 23, 2018, Tingle performed his first EVA with Mark Vande Hei.
 The objective was to replace one of two redundant latching end effectors (LEE) on Canadarm2, the station's robotic arm, which had experienced some degradation of its snaring cables.
 The duration of the EVA was 7 hours and 24 minutes.

 Tingle and his two crewmates returned to Earth on June 3, 2018, following 168 days in space.

+Since November 2025, he has served as the Chief of the Astronaut Office, the leader of the NASA Astronaut Corps.
+This management position makes him ineligible for flight assignments.